 Eagle Scout mentors – Counsel Scouts through the various steps along the Eagle Trail.

-Mulch delivery coordinators – Receive calls from clients and schedule delivery, schedule drivers, track payments.
+Mulch spreading coordinators – Receive calls from clients and schedule spreading and track payments.

 Court of Honor coordinator – Supervise set-up and clean-up; order refreshments.

 Publicity coordinator – Work with local news outlets to publicize service projects and other activities of Troop 39.